-3. For admission in accordance with section 2, the following additional condition applies: Access to the education of the Master degree programme in Applied Earth Sciences, Civil Engineering, Environmental Engineering, Construction Management and Engineering or Transport, Infrastructure and Logistics is open to individuals who have demonstrated to the admissions committee that they possess knowledge, insight and skills at the level of the Bachelor degree mentioned in sections 1 and 2.
+Access to the education of the Master's degree programme in Applied Earth Sciences, Civil Engineering, Environmental Engineering, Construction Management and Engineering or Transport, Infrastructure and Logistics is open to individuals who have demonstrated to the admissions committee that they possess knowledge, insight and skills at the level of the Bachelor's degree mentioned Subsections 1a, or of a university Bachelor's degree, in addition to the further requirements mentioned in Subsections 2a en 2b.

-Article 3b Completion of bridging programme prior to the degree programme
+Article 3b - Completion of bridging programme prior to the degree programme

-- A student who is enrolled in a bridging programme with the aim of being admitted to the Master degree programme at TU Delft must complete this bridging programme within two academic years.
-Deviations from the bridging programme are not allowed. - 2.
+- 1. A student who is enrolled in a bridging programme with the aim of being admitted to the Master degree programme at TU Delft must complete this bridging programme within two academic years. - 2.
 After the programme duration of the bridging programme, the enrolment of the student will be cancelled.
-Under exceptional circumstances the student can submit an well-founded request for an extension of the course duration for a period of at most twelve months.
-The Board of Examiners can decide to grand extension of the programme duration when a student is experiencing or has experiences a study delay due to circumstances that are beyond the student's control.
+Under exceptional circumstances the student can submit a well-founded request for an extension of the course duration for a period of at most twelve months.
+The Board of Examiners can decide to grant extension of the programme duration when a student is experiencing or has experienced a study delay due to circumstances that are beyond the student's control. - 3.
+After the enrolment of the student for a bridging programme has been cancelled in accordance with section 2 or a student has unenrolled from the bridging programme before completion, a student cannot (re)enroll in a bridging programme for admission to the same master degree programme for a period of two years after such cancellation or unenrolment.
+In exceptional cases, the Director of Studies of the master degree programme is allowed to deviate from this Regulation.